Law School of the Aristotle University of Thessaloniki

-The Law School of the Aristotle University of Thessaloniki is considered one of the most prestigious Greek law schools.
+The Law School of the Aristotle University of Thessaloniki (Νομική Σχολή του Πανεπιστημίου Θεσσαλονίκης) is considered one of the most prestigious Greek law schools.
 It is the second oldest law school founded in the country, preserving and sharing legal knowledge since 1929.

 History

 The law department was founded and began its operation in 1930 during the premiership of Alexandros Papanastassiou.
 One of the first 5 faculties of the Aristotle University of Thessaloniki was the Faculty of Law and Economics consisting of two departments, Law Department and Economics and Political Science Department.
 A special committee took place (composed of Professors A. Andreades, K. Varvaressos, S. Seferiades and C. Sfiris) in order to elect the first professors of the Law school; Periklis Vizoukides (who was the first Dean of the faculty and afterwards rector of the Aristotle University of Thessaloniki), Professor of Civil Law, Xenophon Zolotas Politic Economy professor, Jean Spiropoulos Professor of International Law, Dimosthenis Stefanides Politic Economy professor and Thrasivoulos Haralambides Professor of Commercial law.
 Lately in '00s, Faculty of Law and Economics was expanded with Political Science department and hence was renamed into Faculty of Law, Economics and Political Science.
 In 1962 the graduate program (the first LLM in Greece) of the law school began its operation.
 Law school takes part in many international law competitions such as Ph.
 Jessup Moot Court International competition.
 In this competition, Law School of Thessaloniki in 2005 came 1st among 600 universities from all over the world (in the writing part of the competition), 5th in 2001, 4th in 2004 (in the writing part of the competition), 6th in 2007 and 5th in 2008, 3rd in 2009.
 In addition, in 2011 law school came first in Europe as it participated in a competition which was organized by the World Trade Organization, accomplishing to beat popular law schools such as Oxford's, King's College and LSE's law schools.